 - In Halloween III: Season of the Witch one of the Silver Shamrock masks is a pumpkin.

 - Actually averted in the horror movie Pumpkinhead.
-The eponymous monster is saddled with a Non-Indicative Name, and looks closer to a Xenomorph.
+The eponymous monster is saddled with a Non-Indicative Name, and is more of a Xenomorph Xerox.